2023 to 2024 academic year

 After you’ve applied for DSA, you’ll be told what evidence you need to submit to Student Finance England to support your application.

 If you’re only applying for DSA and no other type of student finance, you need to complete a paper application form (DSA1).
-You’ll be able to download this from www.gov.uk/studentfinance when the service opens.
+You’ll be able to download this from www.gov.uk/student-finance-forms.

 The application process for DSA can take around 14 weeks.
 You should apply and submit your evidence to Student Finance England as early as possible to make sure you have everything you need ready for the start of your course.

 You won't automatically get DSA – you need to submit evidence to Student Finance England.
-You can submit a digital copy of your evidence via your student finance account.
+If you’ve applied online you can submit a digital copy of your evidence via your student finance account.

 |Specific learning difficulty||A copy of a 'diagnostic assessment' from a practitioner, psychologist, or suitably qualified specialist teacher.|